-UVPD was performed on the monomer (10+) and dimer (17+) to evaluate the impact of the dimer interface on the fragmentation of Mpro.
+UVPD was performed on the monomer (10+) and dimer (17+) to evaluate the impact of the dimer interface on the fragmentation of M^{pro}.
 Representative UVPD mass spectra are shown in Figure S5, and identified fragment ions and their corresponding normalized abundances are summarized in Table S1.
-Sequence coverage of the dimer (17+) was 42% with fragmentation primarily occurring in the Nterminal region containing domain I (Figure 1C).
+Sequence coverage of the dimer (17+) was 42% with fragmentation primarily occurring in the N-terminal region containing domain I (Figure 1C).
 Because the majority of the non-covalent interactions that stabilize the dimer interface originate from residues in domain III (see Figure S1B), minimal fragmentation is expected in this region owing to the prevalence of salt bridges and hydrogen bonding interactions that both stabilize the interface and suppress the separation/release of fragment ions even if individual backbone bonds are cleaved by UVPD.
-The sequence coverage of the monomer (10+) was also 42%; however, more extensive fragmentation occurred from backbone cleavages of domain III and fewer fragment ions originated from backbone cleavages of domain I. Minimal fragmentation of the middle sequence section, domain II, of both the monomer and dimer is not unique to this protein as top-down characterization of intact proteins by MS/MS inevitably results in diminished coverage in the mid-sections of proteins.
-The large sizes of fragment ions produced from the mid-regions of proteins are less readily identified owing to their m/z overlap with other ions, particularly abundant non-dissociated precursor ions, which degrades the resolution of their isotope distributions and impedes confident assignment.

-Despite the identical numerical values of the sequence coverages (42%) for the dimer and monomer, fragmentation of certain sequence sections differs significantly, as highlighted by the shaded sequence segments in Figure 1C.
-The sequence segments shaded in pink and blue in Figure 1C designate regions for which a greater array of fragment ions are produced for the monomer, suggesting that these regions are less stabilized by intermolecular interactions, enhancing the separation and release of fragment ions upon backbone cleavage by UVPD.
+The sequence coverage of the monomer (10+) was also 42%; however, more extensive fragmentation occurred from backbone cleavages of domain III and fewer fragment ions originated from backbone cleavages of domain I. Minimal fragmentation of the middle sequence section, domain II, of both the monomer and dimer is not unique to this protein as top-down characterization of intact proteins by MS/MS inevitably results in diminished coverage in the midsequence sections of proteins.
+The large fragment ions produced from the mid-regions of proteins are less readily identified in the MS/MS spectra owing to their m/z overlap with other ions, such as the abundant non-dissociated precursor ions, degrading the resolution of the isotope distributions of the large fragment ions and impeding confident assignment.48 regions for which a greater array of fragment ions are produced for the monomer, suggesting that these regions are less stabilized by intermolecular interactions, enhancing the separation and release of fragment ions upon backbone cleavage by UVPD.
 The blue shaded segment encompasses one portion of the active site of the protein.
-Salt-bridges in this region stabilize the dimer and create a more rigid structure to organize the active site, suppressing UVPD.
-This result supports previous accounts of the monomer and dimer activity of Mpro which found that the greatest catalytic activity is observed through dimerization when an inhibitor can bind at least one active site of the protein complex whereas the monomer itself shows minimal activity.48 The active site loses its structure and therefore functionality upon disassembly of the dimer, thus facilitating fragmentation of this section of the monomeric protein by UVPD.
-Additionally, the region spanning residues $\sim$ 57-125 is shaded in gold on the sequence maps in Figure 1C and shows notably enhanced fragmentation of the dimer relative to the monomer.
-We speculated that this enhancement of fragmentation of the dimeric structure corresponds to a structural rearrangement as the dimer dissociates and unfolds, exposing previously buried residues within the active site.
+Salt-bridges in this region stabilize the dimer and create a more rigid structure to organize the active site, suppressing UVPD.^{4,7,49,50} This result supports previous accounts of the monomer and dimer activity of M^{pro} which found that the greatest catalytic activity is observed through dimerization when an inhibitor can bind at least one active site of the protein complex whereas the monomer itself shows minimal activity.50 The active site loses its structure and therefore functionality upon disassembly of the dimer, thus facilitating fragmentation of this section of the monomer.
+We speculate that this enhancement of fragmentation of the dimer relative to the monomer.
+We speculate that this enhancement of fragmentation of the dimer structure corresponds to a structural rearrangement as the dimer dissociates and unfolds, exposing previously buried residues within the active site.